almeidacavalcante/taniarascia.com/backup/bkp-posts/2017-01-09-how-to-use-the-command-line-for-apple-macos-and-linux.md

 I really want to reiterate this.
 Your _entire_ computer can be accessed through the command line.
 You can do everything through the command line.
 It's the same computer you already know and love.

 On a Mac, if I open Finder, this is my home folder.
-It's called `taniarascia`.
+It's called `almeidacavalcante`.

 ![](../images/Screen-Shot-2017-01-07-at-2.46.52-PM-1.png)

 I can access the same exact files through a web browser.
-If I open Google Chrome and I type in `/Users/taniarascia`, I'll be in the same place.
+If I open Google Chrome and I type in `/Users/almeidacavalcante`, I'll be in the same place.

 ![](../images/Screen-Shot-2017-01-07-at-2.48.38-PM-1.png)